ncarlier/slides-shifting-to-an-api-driven-architecture/slides.md

 Note:

 REST is cool but have some drawbacks.
+In particular, multiplicity of endpoints, over and under data fetching.
+Too rigid for certain use cases.
-Multiplicity of endpoints, over and under data fetching And let's move on another emerging paradigm: the data manipulation.
+And let's move on another emerging paradigm: the data manipulation.
-This was mainly brought by GraphQL....
+This was mainly brought by GraphQL ...

 ----